benshi34/benshi34.github.io/_pages/about.md

 Hi, my name is Ben, and I'm a recent graduate of Princeton University where I received my undergraduate degree in computer science.
 I'm originally from Changsha, China, and moved to West Virginia in the 5th grade.
 I am fortunate to be advised by Professor [Karthik Narasimhan](https://www.cs.princeton.edu/~karthikn/), as well as Dr. [Shunyu Yao](https://ysymyth.github.io/).
 Previous I was an intern at Meta.

 Nowadays, I'm particularly interested in building agent tools and frameworks for **Human-AI collaboration in reasoning environments**, briding the gap between human intent and model capability.
 Optimistic about tools built on **reasoning-based retrieval**.
 Evals are also a big part of this: there needs to be more utility-based evals that return transferrable signals to downstream tasks.
+See my [google scholar](https://scholar.google.com/citations?user=6jLhcpoAAAAJ&hl=en).

 <!-- **demystifying and improving reasoning capabilities of AI**, through mediums such as logic puzzles and coding questions.  -->